• Skip to main content

 There is not just one type of work permit, with each country offering a range of ways to work.
 For example, Spain has ten different work permit programs.

-If you are a freelancer or plan on owning your own business there are specific work permits in many countries.
-And, we’ll check these out below.
-For anyone looking to be an employee in a company, the process is different.
+If you are a freelancer or plan on owning your own business, there are specific work permits in many countries.
+And we’ll check these out below.
+The process is different for anyone looking to be an employee in a company.

 Most countries offer a standard work permit.
-Find a job that qualifies, meet the requirements, and you can get one.
-However, the hoops that companies and candidates have to go through can be difficult.
+Find a job that qualifies, meets the requirements, and you can get one.
+However, the hoops companies and candidates must go through can be difficult.

 Skilled migration programs

 Skilled migration programs offer a more accessible pathway.
-Governments encourage the immigration of people with skills that they need for their economy and society.
+Some governments have welcoming immigration policies to fill the skills shortage in their country to benefit the economy and society.
 If your experience meets these requirements, skilled migration can be the easiest way to get a work permit.

 And, the lists don’t just contain the jobs you’d imagine.
 Sure, information technology, finance, health, and education often feature, but that is far from all.
 Here’s a taste of the wide range of skills that are currently on in-demand occupation lists (alongside the more common jobs).